 The CUBED assesses decoding and foundational code skills using the Dynamic Decoding Measures (DDM), which is comprised of three dynamic assessments with multiple levels (targets).
-The Dynamic Decoding Measures (DDM) use a ‘testing the limits’ or ‘test-teach-retest’ dynamic assessment process to identify a student’s current level of performance and learning potential for phonemic awareness, identification of words, letters, and sounds, and nonsense word decoding.
+The Dynamic Decoding Measures (DDM) uses a ‘testing the limits’, or ‘test-teach-retest’ dynamic assessment process, to identify a student’s current level of performance.
+This highlights learning potential for phonemic awareness, identification of words, letters, and sounds, and nonsense word decoding.

 The DDM is administered and scored in real-time.